apiato/documentation/docs/components/main-components/tasks.md

 ### Rules {#rules}

 - All Tasks MUST extend the `App\Ship\Parents\Tasks\Task` class.
-- The parent extension should be aliased as `ParentTask`.
+- The parent extension SHOULD be aliased as `ParentTask`.

 ### Folder Structure {#folder-structure}